bobrik/docker-collectd-mesos/README.md

 Note that this docker image is very minimal and libc inside does not support `search` directive in `/etc/resolv.conf`.
-You have to supply full domain names that can be resolved with nameserver.
+You have to supply full hostname in `MESOS_HOST` that can be resolved with nameserver.

 # Authors